 The Pros and Cons of Electric Garage Heat

-Electric heaters do not output fumes and do not require ventilation.
 Electricity tends to be the most expensive of the fuel types, coming in at about three times the price of propane.

 Electric heaters using radiant infrared are the most comfortable because they warm the person rather than the air.
-This makes radiant infrared the most efficient type of electric heater.

 The Pros and Cons of Propane Garage Heat

-Propane is slightly less expensive than electrical energy.
 Your garage does not require a natural gas type of hookup for propane.
-This type of heater uses portable propane fuel purchased in 20 lb. tanks.

-The tank method limits the amount of time you can use the heater before needing to change propane tanks.
-Assume a propane gas heater requires ventilation unless the instructions indicate otherwise.
+The tank method limits the time you can use the heater before changing propane tanks.

 The Pros and Cons of Natural Gas Garage Heat

-Natural gas prices are less than half of electricity.
 Natural gas heaters are cheaper to run than propane and electric heaters.

 The Pros and Cons of Oil-Filled Garage Heaters